r-ainbowroad/2023-minimap/.build/template_assembler/template schema.md

 * `name`

     string
-    * a description for humans
+    * a description for humans and/or ponies

 * `bots`